 The answer came last Thursday when Defra ministers said that the reason why no ban would be introduced was due to an ongoing case where the Austrian government had been taken to court over a breach of the EU Services Directive.
 They repeated this in a Written Ministerial Statement the following day.

 You know the funny thing?
 There is no court case.
 Both the Austrian Constitutional Court and the European Court of Justice has confirmed that none exist.
 The European Circus Association brought a case to the European Commission over five years ago but it was dismissed, a decision upheld by the European Ombudsman last year.

 The government tried to avoid scrutiny by issuing a second Written Ministerial Statement yesterday, in an effort “to avoid misunderstanding”.
 No apology of course.
 The reason they give for their error?
 They’d read a press release from the circuses!
 A fine way to determine policy.
 Of course it should come as no surprise that the press release in question was released almost two years ago and doesn’t actually say anything about forthcoming court proceedings.

 Fast forward a couple of hours to Jim Paice’s answers yesterday.
 Still no apology – just more gibberish.
 He claimed a ban would infringe human rights, but Defra’s own impact assessment states that it wouldn’t.
 He claimed you’d need primary legislation, but again the impact assessment disagrees.
 I know this because I’ve got a hard copy of the document, but you won’t find it on Defra’s website.
 It appears to have been taken down overnight.

 Incompetence or deception?
 Either way, someone needs to get a grip and implement the ban.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.